PAESCAL-SciDAC5/.github/profile/README.md

 Types of repos in this organization:

 - Atmospheric model and parameterization codes, including PAESCAL-owned codes as well as forks and mirrors of other's repos (e.g., E3SM, CLUBB).
-- Task team's collaboration spaces.
-These repos' names start with "task-notes-".
+- Task team's collaboration spaces for keeping meeting notes and sharing scripts, how-to documents, etc. These repos' names start with "task-notes-".
 - Project management and outreach related repos.

 Large binary files (e.g., presentation PPT files and data files) should be stored somewhere else (further info to be included).